texfaq/texfaq.github.io/CONTRIBUTING.md

   - `&nbsp;` Non-breaking space

-- quotes you can use ASCII double and single quotes, which will be changed to typographical quotes: `"abc" 'abc' abc's` produces "abc" 'abc' abc's.
+- quotes you can use ASCII double and single quotes, which will be changed to typographical quotes: `"abc" 'abc' abc's` produces “abc” ‘abc’ abc’s.

 - Please wrap source lines to keep them below 80 characters long